 Daniel Chodorkoff, Ph.D., anthropology, New School for Social Research, is co-founder and former executive director of the ISE.
 He is an urban anthropologist and activist with special interests in community development and utopian studies, and has authored numerous articles on both subjects.
 Dan has been active in the Green movement and was a longtime faculty member at Goddard College.
 His essays on social ecology and community development have been published under the title, The Anthropology of Utopia, by New Compass Press.

-Eleanor Finley has been a student at the ISE since 2011.
+Eleanor Finley has been a student and organizer at the ISE since 2011.
 She has a background in feminist activism and was a participant in the Occupy Wall Street Movement.
 Eleanor is a graduate student in anthropology at the University of Massachusetts, Amherst, where her research focuses on social movements, environment, and energy in Europe.
-She is currently conducting action-research within the Spanish and Basque anti-fracking movements.
+She has conducted action-research around the Spanish and Basque anti-fracking movements as well as Kurdish exile communities in Germany.

 Grace Gershuny is internationally known in the alternative agriculture movement, having worked for over twenty-five years as an organizer, educator, author and consultant, as well as a small-scale market gardener.
-She has written extensively about soil management and composting, including The Soul of Soil and Start With the Soil, and was the editor of Organic Farmer: The Digest of Sustainable Agriculture for its four year existence.
+Her memoir, Organic Revolutionary, examining the meaning of organic and what happened to it, was published in 2016.
+Grace has also written extensively about soil management and composting, including The Soul of Soil and Start With the Soil, and was the editor of Organic Farmer: The Digest of Sustainable Agriculture for its four year existence.
 Grace has been involved with organic certification for many years, including five years on the staff of USDA’s National Organic Program.
-She is working on a book about the meaning of organic and what happened to it.
 She has taught at the ISE since 1986, and grows her own vegetables and chickens in Barnet, VT.